Robust d-wave superconductivity from the Su-Schrieffer-Heeger-Hubbard model: possible route to high-temperature superconductivity

 Our DMRG calculations of the model with $U=0$ and various $\lambda$ showed that the onsite $s$-wave pairing is always the most dominant pairing channel, as shown in Fig.~\ref{fig1:phasediagram}.
 Besides the dominant onsite $s$-wave pairing $\Phi_s$, there is also subdominant bond $d$-wave pairing $\Phi_{yy}$, as shown in Fig.~\ref{fig2:physicalpropertiesins-wave}(a), which can be understood heuristically from the AA limit.
 In the AA limit, the effective pairing hopping term $-J/2(\Delta^\dag_i\Delta_j+h.c.)$ which favors onsite $s$-wave pairing is more effective in inducing SC than the effective AF spin-exchange interaction $J\mathbf{S}_i\cdot\mathbf{S}_j$ which tends to favor bond $d$-wave pairing.
 For $\lambda=0.3$ and $U=0$, we find that the leading SC correlation function is the quasi-long-range on-site correlation $\Phi_s(r) \propto r^{-K_{sc}}$ with Luttinger exponent $K_{sc} = 0.56 \pm 0.04 $, while the on-bond $\Phi_{yy}(r)$ is roughly two orders of magnitude weaker than $\Phi_{s}(r)$, as as shown in Fig.~\ref{fig2:physicalpropertiesins-wave}.
 We also measured the density-density correlation function which is also quasi-long-range, $D(r) \propto r^{-K_{c}}$, with a much larger exponent $K_c = 2.4 \pm 0.2$, as shown in Fig.~\ref{fig2:physicalpropertiesins-wave}(b).
 The spin and single-particle excitations are gapped in the $s$-wave SC phase (see the SM \cite{Supplementary} for details).

 {\bf The $d$-wave SC for moderate EPC and large $U$:} When fixing $\lambda$, i.e. $\lambda=0.3$, and gradually increasing $U$ from zero, the onsite Hubbard repulsion naturally suppresses the onsite $s$-wave pairing tendency but leaves the bond $d$-wave pairing channel nearly unaffected.
 Consequently, we expect that with increasing $U$ the onsite $s$-wave pairing should become increasingly weaker such that the system could be driven into a $d$-wave SC phase by sufficiently large $U$.
-Note that it was shown that $d$-wave SC with exponentially-small $T_c$ can appear for weak $U$ and zero $\lambda$ from perturbative RG analysis \cite{Kivelson2010RG} as well as for weak $U$ and weak $\lambda$ \cite{QHWang-arXiv2022}.
+Note that it was shown that $d$-wave SC with exponentially-small $T_c$ can appear for weak $U$ and zero $\lambda$ from perturbative RG analysis \cite{Kivelson2010RG} as well as for not strong $U$ and $\lambda$ \cite{QHWang-arXiv2022}.
 In this paper we focus more on strong $U$ which is the case of cuprates and explore how robust $d$-wave SC can emerge from the interplay between strong $U$ and moderate $\lambda$.
+Moreover, the SSHH model studied by DMRG in this paper in obtaining $d$-wave SC features finite phonon frequency and finite doping, qualitatively different from the ones previously studied by QMC where infinite phonon frequency and zero doping were considered \cite{Assaad1996,Assaad1997}.

 In our DMRG calculation, the competition between $d$-wave and $s$-wave SC is studied by comparing the on-site $s$-wave pair-pair correlation function $\Phi_s(r)$ and the bond pair-pair correlation $\Phi_{yy}(r)$.
 For $\lambda=0.3$ and $U=0$, the on-site $s$-wave pair-pair correlation $\Phi_s(r)$ is roughly two orders of magnitude stronger than the bond pair-pair correlation $\Phi_{yy}(r)$.
-When $U$ is increased from zero, the amplitude of $\Phi_s(r)$ is quickly suppressed and eventually becomes a sub-dominant correlation than bond $d$-wave pairing when $U\gtrsim 3$, as shown in Fig.~\ref{fig1:phasediagram} and in SM \cite{Supplementary}.
+When $U$ is increased from zero, the amplitude of $\Phi_s(r)$ is quickly suppressed and eventually becomes a sub-dominant correlation than bond $d$-wave pairing when $U\gtrsim 3$ for $\lambda = 0.3$, as shown in the Fig.~\ref{fig1:phasediagram} as well as in the SM \cite{Supplementary}.